 Do Certain Sunscreen Ingredients Cause Cancer?

 Some sunscreens contain chemical filters like oxybenzone, which have raised concerns over potential links to hormone disruption and cancer.
-However, research has not conclusively shown that these chemicals cause cancer, and they are widely used in products without harmful effects.
-If you're looking for a gentler, more natural option, consider using mineral sunscreens.
-These sunscreens, such as Broad Spectrum SPF50+ Active Sunscreen, use zinc oxide and titanium dioxide to physically block UV rays and have a lower likelihood of causing irritation or hormonal disruption.
+However, research has not conclusively shown that these chemicals cause cancer.
+If you're looking for a gentler option, consider mineral sunscreens like Broad Spectrum SPF50+ Active Sunscreen, which use zinc oxide and titanium dioxide.

 How Does Sunscreen Work?